 National Pineapple Upside Down Cake Day

-The History Of Pineapple Upside Down Cake
+The History of Pineapple Upside Down Cake

-To understand the history of pineapple upside-down cake, you first have to understand the history of upside-down cakes in general.
-During the Middle Ages, upside-down cakes of various varieties were quite popular, especially among the noble classes, and continue to be up until the early 20th century.
 However, it wouldn’t be until 1901 that people started making pineapple upside-down cakes.
 Why?
 Well, it has a lot to do with the Hawaiian Pineapple Company.
-This company began to sell pineapples cut into perfect rings and these rings became popular among people looking to add a bit of flair to their upside-down cakes.Â
+This company began to sell pineapples cut into perfect rings, and these rings became popular among people looking to add a bit of flair to their upside-down cakes.

-So many people began to make these cakes, that when the Hawaiian Pineapple Company ran a contest in 1925 asking for pineapple recipes, the majority of those recipes were for pineapple upside-down cake.
-Seeing how popular the recipe was, the company would then run an entire advertising campaign around it and this helped to boost the recipe’s popularity.
-By the 1950s, the recipe had hit its popularity apex but has waned in popularity since then.Â
+Seeing how popular the recipe was, the company would then run an entire advertising campaign around it, and this helped to boost the recipe’s popularity.
+By the 1950s, the recipe had hit its popularity apex but has waned in popularity since then.

 Fun Facts About Pineapples

-Since pineapple is one of the main ingredients of these cakes, we thought that we’d list some of the fascinating facts about pineapples that people might want to know about before they go out and celebrate this holiday.
-Let’s take a quick look at them below.Â
+Since pineapple is one of the main ingredients of these cakes, we thought we’d list some of the fascinating facts about pineapples that people might want to know about before they go out and celebrate this holiday.
+Let’s take a quick look at them below.

 - Hawaii produces about a third of the world’s supply of pineapples.